AdytaNL/graphmailer/README.md

 ## 🧑‍💻 Support

 This module was developed for a specific client use case.
-For support, please contact the original developer or maintainer.
 No official support is provided.

 ---